Vikaspogu/blog/content/posts/jenkins-config-as-code-openshift.md

 Deploying Jenkins on Kubernetes provides important benefits over a standard VM-based deployment.
 For example, gaining the ability to have project-specific Jenkins slaves (agents) on demand, instead of having a pool of VMs idle waiting for a job.

-Jenkins can be easily deployed using Helm, Openshift using jenkins catalog
+Jenkins can be easily deployed using Helm, OpenShift using jenkins catalog

 As everyone has experienced setting up Jenkins is a complex process, as both Jenkins and its plugins require some tuning and configuration, with dozens of parameters to set within the web UI manage section